Algebraic and Combinatorial Phylogenetics

 from June 19 to July 7, 2017

-We plan to organize some contributed talks sessions during the course weeks (1st and 3rd weeks).
-More details will be given by the end of May.
+We will organize some contributed talks sessions during the course weeks (1st and 3rd weeks).

 Workshop on Algebraic and combinatorial phylogenetics, 26-30 June, 2017

 List of BGSmath Research Groups involved with the proposal:

 - Algebraic, Symplectic and Arithmetic Geometry (Marta Casanellas)